TRIPURA RAHASYA

 The subject of knowledge settled, the question arises

-regarding the existence of objects in the absence of their
+regarding the existence of objects in the absence of

 knowledge.
 Objects and their knowledge are only